Ravens defense boldly backs up its words by silencing Bengals in opener

 After six months of saying the defense's potential could be "legendary" and could rival Baltimore's historic 2000 defense, the Ravens made a loud early statement with a season-opening 20-0 win over the Cincinnati Bengals at Paul Brown Stadium on Sunday.

-The defense stirred up memories of the great ones in Ravens history in forcing five turnovers (four interceptions and one fumble), recording five sacks and holding the Bengals to 221 total yards.
+The defense stirred up memories of the great ones in Ravens history by forcing five turnovers (four interceptions and one fumble), recording five sacks and holding the Bengals to 221 total yards.

 The only other times the Ravens had delivered a shutout in an opener were in 2000 and 2006.
 The 2000 defense set an NFL record for fewest points in a 16-game season, and the 2006 defense is the only one in franchise history to finish ranked No. 1.